 There are some lovely products out there for moms who just pushed a baby through their va-jay-jay to bring healing and soothing to the tender tissues below.
 Here are some of my very favorite options:

-- Water Rinse Bottle: The most basic of options is simply a spray of water.
+The most basic of options is simply a spray of water.
 Your place of birth may give you a simple squirt bottle like this one.
 These are fine.
 That is what I used.
 However, there’s a new kid in town that is simply AH-MAY-ZING!
-I introduce to you Fridet the
+I introduce to you the MomWasher by FridaBaby.

 All of these products are great for your immediate postpartum healing of vaginal swelling or tearing, stitches, episiotomy healing, and hemorrhoids.

-The fastest, cheapest way to get your postpartum sitz bath alternatives to your door
+The BEST way to get your postpartum sitz bath alternatives to your door

-Now, I do link to Amazon to help you since almost all of us are familiar with and use Amazon on the regular (and I get a teeny percentage sent my way of that order if you click through my links!).
+Now, I do link to Amazon in the post to help you out since almost all of us are regular customers.
+(And I get a teeny percentage sent my way of that order if you click through my links!).

-However, that is NOT my favorite way to order my postpartum products or any health food store type things.
-I have a total crush on iHerb, guys!
+However, that is NOT my favorite way to order my postpartum products.
+I like to order directly from Earth Mama Organics.
 Here’s why:

 - I don’t have to haul my kids to the next town over to get what I need

-I’ve put together a little cart with my favorite postpartum sitz bath products.
-The only bummer is that you can’t get the MomWasher by Fridababy through iHerb, so I would go ahead and get that through Amazon.
+The only bummer is that you can’t get the MomWasher by Fridababy through Earth Mama, so I would go ahead and get that through Amazon.